ccn-ccn/MyNetworkSocial/README.md

 ### **🔄 Modern Swipe-first UI/UX**
 * Swipe-based, full screen content feed optimized for instant loading
-* Creators can post photos, videos, music, books, and more
+* Creators can post photos, videos, music, merchandise, and more
 * Integrated crypto payments for seamless monetization

 ### **🎤 Support for All Creators**